Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Constraints on model parameters

 From (\ref{Hsol}), it is clear that, due to the presence of $\Lambda$, this model can surely predict an accelerated expansion for the universe.
 However, according to (\ref{q}), for this model to have an initial deceleration era, one must at least have either, $\mathcal{N}_{1}>2$ or $\mathcal{N}_{2}>2$.
 From (\ref{weff}) and (\ref{q}), it is also clear that, the model shows far future phantom behaviors for the universe if $\mathcal{N}_{1}<0$ or $\mathcal{N}_{2}<0$.
 Hence, for the model to be devoid of phantomness, we must constrain the parameters such that, $\mathcal{N}_{1}\geq0$ and $\mathcal{N}_{2}\geq0$.
 Subsequently, using relations (\ref{alpha}), (\ref{beta}), (\ref{gamma}), (\ref{n}) and considering the prior values of $\omega_0$, $\epsilon_0$ and $\zeta_0$ stated in the earlier paragraph, we notice that both $n_1$ and $n_2$ cannot be negative.
 Hence, combining this knowledge with the inequality $\mathcal{N}_{1}\geq0$, we obtain a single refined constraint on $n_1$ and $n_2$ as, $0<n_2\leq n_1$.
 This single constraint will then ensure that the model is free from any phantom behavior.
 Additionally, notice that this refined constraint in which we have both $n_1>0$ and $n_2>0$, also satisfies the requirement for having an early decelerated expansion (i.e, $n_1+n_2>2$).

-The constraint $0<n_2 < n_1,$ along with equation (\ref{n}), leads to the condition $\gamma \geq 0.$ From equation (\ref{gamma}), this is only achievable if $\zeta_0 \leq 1/3.$ Thus, the bulk viscous coefficient $\zeta_0 $ is crucial in determining whether the model predicts a phantom era in the far future.
-Specifically, if $\zeta_0 > 1/3,$ the model predicts transitions from an early decelerating phase to a late accelerating expansion, and it exhibits phantom-like behavior in the distant future.
-Conversely, for values of $\zeta_0$ within the range$ [0,1/3],$ the condition $ 0 < n_2 < n_1 $ is met, resulting in a model devoid of phantom behavior and predicting a universe that asymptotically approaches a de Sitter phase in its late epochs.
-Therefore, in this study, we will constrain the bulk viscous coefficient to the range $\zeta_0 \in [0,1/3].$
+Finally, the constraint $0<n_2\leq n_1$, together with equation (\ref{n}), implies the condition that $\gamma\geq0$.
+And from (\ref{gamma}), this is achievable only if $\zeta_0\leq 1/3$.
+Thus, the exact value of bulk viscous coefficient $\zeta_{0}$ is crucial in determining whether the model predicts a phantom era in the far future.
+Specifically, for values of $\zeta_0$ within the range$ [0,1/3],$ the condition $ 0 < n_2 < n_1 $ is met, resulting in a model devoid of phantom behavior and predicting a universe that asymptotically approaches a de Sitter phase in its late epochs. while for $\zeta_0 > 1/3$ the model exhibits phantom behavior in the distant future.
+In this study, since we require vDM to satisfy both weak energy and null energy conditions, we will constrain the bulk viscous coefficient to the range $\zeta_0 \in [0,1/3].$